natefinch/noxp/content/players/resources.md

 I've watched hours of Matt's videos, and I think you'll enjoy this one.

 ## [What Do You Actually *Do*?](https://noxp.io/players/your-first-game)
-This is my introduction to the actual process of playing the game when
+This is my introduction to the actual process of playing the game when you sit down at the table.
+Also useful for new DMs looking to understand how the game plays.

 ## Get The Rules